 It was fog and drizzling rain, but the atmosphere was magical in the dark.
 The waterfalls were frothing and roaring, the forest with it’s numerous trees were covered with moss.
 The air was fresh and cold.
 I was completely alone and it was wonderful.
 The hairpin trail down towards the Flåm Valley was steep, slippery and rocky but it turned out well and I was soon down in the main valley.

-Towards Flåm and the Fjord
+Towards Flåm and the Aurlandsfjord

 The Flåm Valley is wild and beautiful with it’s steep mountains and vertical waterfalls.
 The trail had now become a road and the 20 kilometers from Myrdal to Flåm was an easy ride.
-The road is more or less downhill or flat all the way and at 08:30 hrs I arrived at Flåm down by the Aurlandsfjord, the end point of the bicycle tour.
+The road is more or less downhill or flat all the way and at 08:30 hrs I arrived at Flåm down by the Aurlandsfjord, the end point of my bicycle tour.
 I left the bike down at Flåm Station, at a designated place for bikes from Café Rallaren.
 The bike was then taken care of and transported back to Myrdal, this was included in the rental price.

 At 09:00 hrs I boarded the boat for a Fjord Cruise on the Aurlandsfjord and Nærøyfjord.
-It sailed out the Aurlandsfjord and into the Nærøyfjord, and two hours later I arrived at Gudvangen after a great boat trip along two of the most spectacular and beautiful fjords in the world.
+It sailed out the Aurlandsfjord and into the Nærøyfjord, and two hours later I arrived at Gudvangen after a boat trip along two of the most spectacular and beautiful fjords in the world.

 Boat across the Nærøyfjord to Bleiklindi